GustavoBraghin/TwitterAndFirebase/README.md

 # TwitterAndFirebase
-Project using UIKit ViewCode to create all the Twitter UI and firebase to storage data
+Project using UIKit ViewCode to create all the Twitter UI and firebase to storage data, with MVC pattern